corybuecker/corybuecker.com/content/005-automating-cloud-run-deploy-from-github-actions-part-two.md

 ---
-title: Automating a Cloud Run deploy from Github Actions, part 2
+title: Automating a Cloud Run deploy from GitHub Actions, part 2
 published: 2019-12-29T17:49:03Z
+revised: 2019-12-30T00:14:10Z
 draft: false
 preview: TBA
 ---

-With the service account set up, it's relatively simple to configure Github Actions to deploy when a branch is pushed.
+With the service account set up, it's relatively simple to configure GitHub Actions to deploy when a branch is pushed.

-## Create Github secrets
+## Create GitHub secrets

-Follow [Github's guide](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets) to create the following secrets:
+Follow [GitHub's guide](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets) to create the following secrets:

-`CLOUDSDK_CORE_PROJECT`
+&mdash;&nbsp;`CLOUDSDK_CORE_PROJECT`

 This is the Google project ID, not the project name.
 The easiest way to find this is by running:

     gcloud projects list

-`SERVICE_ACCOUNT_KEY`
+&mdash;&nbsp;`SERVICE_ACCOUNT_KEY`

-The JSON service account key must be base64 encoded before being stored in Github secrets.
+The JSON service account key must be base64 encoded before being stored in GitHub secrets.

     cat PATH_TO_SERVICE_KEY | base64

-`IMAGE_TAG`
+&mdash;&nbsp;`IMAGE_TAG`

 This can be anything and will be used to name the Docker image.

-`CLOUD_RUN_SERVICE`
+&mdash;&nbsp;`CLOUD_RUN_SERVICE`

 This can be anything and will be used by Cloud Run as the service name.

-`SERVICE_ACCOUNT`
+&mdash;&nbsp;`SERVICE_ACCOUNT`

 This is the email address of the service account created in part one.